-There are medications and herbal supplements that you need to AVOID for at least one week before surgery and after surgery, until your surgeon approves their use.
-These medications/supplements may cause excessive bleeding before surgery and may interact with the blood thinner that you're prescribed after surgery.
+There are medications and herbal supplements that you need to AVOID for at least one week prior to surgery and after surgery, until your surgeon approves their use.
+These medications/supplements may cause excessive bleeding prior to surgery and may interact with the blood thinner that you're prescribed after surgery.